 When the passenger enters your car and you've tapped to confirm their arrival, you'll either see a pop-up with their address or a field to enter it.

 - If the passenger has already entered their address, tap 'Navigate' on the pop-up

 - If the passenger hasn't entered their address, they can enter it into their app.
 The address will then appear on your app momentarily.
 You can also type the rider's address into your app (intersections, landmarks, and businesses usually work, too).

 Before you begin driving, quickly show your passenger the destination on your phone and ask them to confirm.
 The extra few seconds can save a lot of time and hassle, and passengers appreciate you being thorough.

 Changes to the address or multiple stops

-Passengers can add a stop on the way to their final destination in original Lyft, Lyft Plus, or Premier rides.
+Passengers can add a stop on the way to their final destination in standard Lyft, Lyft XL, or Lyft Lux rides.
 The app alerts you when a passenger adds a stop, which they can do before pickup or during a ride.